Fall Migration in Cape May

 More details about this trip:

 This is the time of year to enjoy the spectacle of raptor migration.
 Hundreds, sometimes thousands, of raptors can be seen in a single day!
 The hawk watch site at Cape May Point State Park offers an excellent location to scan the skies to witness this mass movement of birds.

 Pricing: $2,190 USD, or £1,750 for 6 Days and 5 Nights

 Group Size: Price is based on a group size of 6 to 8 participants

 With so many great individual birding destinations scattered around southeastern New Jersey, you have plenty of choice locations to visit, with short driving distances between them.
 Several different habitat types can be covered in a few days, including ocean shore, salt marsh, freshwater marsh, field and forest.

-Brant, Mute Swan, Black Scoter, Clapper Rail, American Oystercatcher, Black-bellied Plover, Piping Plover, Parasitic Jaeger, Great Black-backed Gull, Common Tern, Forster's Tern, Royal Tern, Least Bittern, Yellow-crowned Night-Heron, Glossy Ibis, Northern Harrier, Sharp-shinned Hawk, Cooper’s Hawk, Bald Eagle, Broad-winged Hawk, American Kestrel, Merlin, Peregrine Falcon, Fish Crow, Seaside Sparrow, Saltmarsh Sparrow, Bobolink, Boat-tailed Grackle, Northern Waterthrush, American Redstart, Cape May Warbler, Northern Parula, Blackpoll Warbler, Black-throated Blue Warbler, Palm Warbler, Pine Warbler, Prairie Warbler, Black-throated Green Warbler and Scarlet Tanager.
+Mute Swan, Black Scoter, Clapper Rail, American Oystercatcher, Black-bellied Plover, Piping Plover, Parasitic Jaeger, Great Black-backed Gull, Lesser Black-backed Gull, Forster's Tern, Royal Tern, Yellow-crowned Night-Heron, Northern Harrier, Sharp-shinned Hawk, Cooper’s Hawk, Bald Eagle, Broad-winged Hawk, American Kestrel, Merlin, Peregrine Falcon, Fish Crow, Seaside Sparrow, Saltmarsh Sparrow, Bobolink, Boat-tailed Grackle, Northern Waterthrush, American Redstart, Cape May Warbler, Northern Parula, Blackpoll Warbler, Black-throated Blue Warbler, Palm Warbler, Pine Warbler, Prairie Warbler, Black-throated Green Warbler and Scarlet Tanager.